Comparison Preset

 State Management

-CrewAI manages state by allowing persistence of execution and resumption of long-running workflows.
+The framework manages state within flows, allowing persistence and resumption of long-running workflows.

 no data